5afe/safe-yul/README.md

 While this implementation strives to be a pure port, there are a couple functional differences with the reference implementation:

-- Most view methods are implemented in the fallback handler using simulation techniques (`simulateAndRevert`).
+- Some view methods are implemented in the fallback handler using simulation techniques (`simulateAndRevert`) instead of in the account itself.
 - Calldata length is not verified in function calls.
 This is a difference with the Solidity ABI in general, but not a security issue for the account, but may be unexpected if callers make certain (unsafe) assumptions about how contracts